nbeney/coding-interview/README.md

 * `styles/quiz.css` - Styling for the questions & answers
 * `scripts/shortcuts.js` - Code for binding keyboard shortcuts to actions
 * `scripts/quiz.js` - Code for the custom tags
+* `ai-generation/` - Contains a Python script to generate quizzes automatically using the Anthropic Claude AI API